 Candidate experience must be at the forefront of the recruiting team’s mind.
 Effectiveness and speed are important, so the scheduling process should be accelerated.
 Using a combination of competency-based tests with a well-prepared, meaningful dialogue is effective in getting to know the candidate and assessing their abilities.
 At the same time, the candidate should be given as much information as possible on what they can expect in terms of company culture, challenges, benefits, and future opportunities.

 Video interviewing is a practical approach that offers several benefits.
 Recruiters can promptly interview in-demand and remote candidates.
-It facilitates pair programming interview, saving time for people with busy schedules.
+It facilitates pair programming interviews, saving time for people with busy schedules.
 With the ‘new normal’ brought on by the pandemic, video interviewing is highly convenient as it keeps the recruiting process on track and without any risk.
 Additionally, video interviews can be recorded for comparing candidates later.

 Recruitment funnel #4 Offer/Hire

 When it’s time to present an offer to the candidate, both parties would have done due diligence to determine the compatibility.
 A well-developed talent acquisition funnel would see at least 90% of candidates accepting a formal offer.

 New hires become new ambassadors that market your employer brand, which in turn builds awareness in attracting top talent to improve your recruitment pipeline.

 After onboarding a new hire, the candidate should not fall off your radar.
 Retention is paramount to retaining the best talent and reducing new recruitment costs.
 Employee turnover is expensive, so an employee retention strategy is as important as your talent acquisition.A study by Glassdoor revealed that a great onboarding process can improve retention rates by as much as 82%.
 Click To Tweet